bigjosh/TSL/README.md

 ### The leap year problem

-The RX8900 counts any year ending in `00` as a leap year, but in real life, 2100 is not a leap year.
+The RX8900 counts any year ending in `00` as a leap year, but in real life 2100 is not a leap year.

 This means that if a unit is programmed in the 2000's and triggered on 3/1/2100 then the trigger date in EEPROM will be 2/29/2100, and any day after that will be 1 day behind the actual calendar date when the trigger was pulled.
-The count will still always be right, and the only way you'd know about this is if you inspect the trigger time with the diagnostic mode.
+The count will still always be right, and the only way you'd know about this is if you inspect the trigger time with the diagnostic mode or if you have to reset the RTC.

 This divergence will increase by 1 for each non-leap year ending in `00` after 2000, including 2200 and 2300 (2400 is a leap).

-Why don't we just correct for this?
+Why don't we just correct for this in the firmware?
 Well because as far as the RX8900 is concerned 2/29/2100 actually happened, so a trigger could happen on that day.

-Since this problem is predicable we can account for it when serving units after 2100.
+Since this problem is predicable we can account for it when resetting the RTC in units triggered after 2/28/2100.

 ## Method of Operation